I originally wrote this article shortly after having my first baby in 2020. We had travelled a little bit at the time.

 1. Stroller #1: Doona Infant Car Seat & Stroller

 The Doona comes with a base, which we keep in our main car.
-Easily lock the Doona into the base and go!
-Nap uninterrupted, hands still free, no one is crying (not even mom).
+When we travel we just use the seatbelt to lock it into place.

 Negatives to the Doona?

-Some people also complain that it’s a bit low, so if you’re tall you may hunch a bit to push it.
+Some people also complain that it’s a bit low, so if you’re tall you may have to hunch over a bit to push it.
 I’m 5’8″ and don’t have any problems.

 DOONA AT A GLANCE: